microsoft/aitour-advanced-coding-visual-studio-and-github-copilot/README.md

 ## Technology Used

 For this session, you will need Visual Studio with a Github account so that you can authenticate and use GitHub Copilot.
+You must clone the [E-shop API repository](https://github.com/microsoft/aitour-eshop-api) for presenting.

 ## Additional Resources and Continued Learning